-2023 PLU Weathermon Jazz Festival
+PLU Weathermon Jazz Festival

-The PLU Weathermon Jazz Festival is a non-competitive music event that aims to provide helpful feedback to jazz ensembles and band directors; to inspire the next generations of jazz musicians through professional concerts, clinics, and masterclasses; and to build connections in the jazz community within our region and beyond.
+The PLU School of Music, Theatre & Dance invites High School Jazz Bands to register for our PLU Weathermon Jazz Festival.
+The festival is sponsored by the Pacific Lutheran University School of Music, Theatre & Dance and the Dick and Helen Weathermon Joyful Noise Endowment for Jazz Studies.
+A non-competitive music event, this festival aims to provide helpful feedback to jazz ensembles and band directors; to inspire the next generations of jazz musicians through professional concerts, clinics, and masterclasses; and to build connections in the jazz community within our region and beyond.

 - Performance/clinic: Each school band will perform and receive a 30-minute clinic from two professional jazz educators following their performance on stage

 - Midday Concert: The PLU Jazz Ensemble will perform a short concert

 - Registration fee: $200

 - Evening Concert: A full performance with the PLU Jazz Ensemble and the PLU Jazz Faculty (7:30pm)